0ddjob/Radio-86RK-Video-Output/README.md

 ![86RK video signal](86RK_video_signal.jpg)

 The Intel 8275 (Soviet: КР580ВГ75) generates a horizontal (HRTC) and vertical (VRTC) retrace signals which are combined with the character bitstream (character ROM to shift register) to produce the video output.
-The image above shows on scanline with text.<br>
+The image above shows on scanline with text - the negative-going pulses are HRTC & VRTC, the positive-going are character bits.<br>

 The schematic below is a simplified version of Sergey's highlighting how the video signal is generated.<br>